I spent my life as a teacher, but I might have

 At Abilene is where my little sister appeared,

-although she does not yet arise in my memory.
+but she does not yet arise in my memory.
 Later

 generations have lamented the way little girls were coddled, sheltered,